Over Medium Eggs

 Ingredients needed

 • Eggs.
-I typically only buy large or extra large eggs, but those are the best for this cooking method because there is little risk of them overcooking.
+I typically only buy large or extra-large eggs, as those are the best for this cooking method because there is little risk of overcooking.

 • Butter.
 When cooking any eggs, butter is always the preferred fat over popular cooking oils, like olive oil, vegetable oil, or bacon grease.
-Not only does it cook more evenly, it also tastes better.
+Not only does it cook more evenly, it also add a subtle richness to them.

-• Salt and pepper.
+• Kosher salt and black pepper.
 Non-negotiable seasoning for eggs.

 how to make over medium eggs.

-Use the right spatula: While metallic spatulas are more durable, non-stick ones are the best for cooking and flipping eggs becahey are more fragile, and the non-stick surface is easier to grip (which is super handy when flipping the eggs!).
+• Use the right spatula.
+While metallic spatulas are more durable, non-stick ones are the best for cooking and flipping eggs.
+They are more fragile, and the non-stick surface is easier to grip (which is super handy when flipping the eggs!).

-Use the right skillet: Cast iron skillets and non-stick skillets are best for cooking any kind of eggs because the pan remains hot for a long time and they also heat up quickly.
-Avoid using a stainless steel pan as these are always prone to eggs sticking.
+• Cast iron and non-stick skillets are best for cooking any kind of egg because they remain hot for a long time and heat up quickly.
+Avoid using a stainless steel pan, as these are always prone to eggs sticking.

 Storage instructions